 According to Roberto Verganti, author of Data-Driven Innovation, radical innovation comes when a company figures out the unarticulated needs of their customers.
 These needs are not generally stumbled upon in focus group meetings, but must be found by observing the behavior of their customers and understanding how the consumer is using or hacking their products.
 Understanding the unintended applications of their products can direct a company in developing new, radically innovative products.

-Cognitive Data-Driven Insights is built upon the concepts from Robert Verganti, author of Design-Driven Innovation book; the concept that radical innovation comes when a company figures out the unarticulated needs of their customers.
+Consumer Behavior Modeling is built upon the concepts discussed in author Robert Verganti’s book, Design-Driven Innovation – the concept that radical innovation comes when a company figures out the unarticulated needs of their customers.
 These needs are not generally stumbled upon in focus group meetings, but must be found by observing the behavior of their customers and understanding how the consumer is using or hacking their products.
 Tide asked consumers in focus groups what more they need from their detergent – they answered with bigger bottles and more potent solutions.
 When Tide performed household immersion research to understand their behaviors further, they found something completely different: consumers were dipping a toothbrush in detergent and scrubbing out stains before adding their clothes to the washing machine.
 This led to their billion dollar product idea “Tide to Go” a stain removal stick that you can carry in your bag.